Ridesharing Driver

 If Uber doesn’t guarantee that a driver will accept your request, how reliable can reservations be?

-Generally, there’s a good chance that the driver will show up if you reserve a ride and get pre-matched with a driver.
+There’s a very good chance that the driver will show up if you reserve a ride and get pre-matched with a driver.

-But keep in mind that Uber drivers are independent contractors, and they are free to cancel your ride with little or no penalty.
+But remember that Uber drivers are independent contractors and are free to cancel your ride with little or no penalty.

 It’s easy to find stories from upset passengers who had drivers cancel reservations at the last minute.
 What’s going on?